 Some of you may be thinking “I have IHG’s old credit card, so the new card doesn’t seem worth it.”
 I agree that it might not be worth product changing from IHG’s old credit card to the new one.

 The beauty is that if you get the IHG Premier Card, you can stack some of the benefits of the two cards:

 - Both cards offer an anniversary free night certificate, so you could earn two of those each year, and use them for back-to-back stays

-Personally I’d get the card for the anniversary free night certificate alone, though there are potentially valuable benefits beyond that, including the fourth night free on award redemptions.
+The IHG Premier Card is an awesome hotel credit card that just about everyone who is eligible should have, even if they’re not otherwise IHG loyalists.
+Personally, I’d get the card for the anniversary free night certificate alone, though there are potentially valuable benefits beyond that, including the fourth night free on award redemptions, IHG Platinum status, etc.

 This is a very well rounded hotel credit card, and for most the perks should more than justify the annual fee.